sourcegraph/sourcegraph-public-snapshot/doc/dev/testing.md

 Alternatively, you can use `-t` to filter tests: `env ... test-e2e -t "some test name"`.

+Advanced: Set the env var `SKIP_EXTERNAL_SERVICE_SETUP=1` to skip the lengthy external service creation and repository cloning during a test run.
+This is useful when you are making frequent changes to (or troubleshooting) tests.
+For this to work, you must have the `e2e-test-github` external service already created from a previous test run (and note that restarting `frontend` will wipe it out, unless you've manually added it to your `dev-private` site config).

 ### Viewing e2e tests live in CI

 If CI appears stuck on e2e tests, you can view the screen in [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) (free) by forwarding port 5900 to the pod.
 Find the pod name on the top right of the step in Buildkite: